JZBoone/happy-adventures/README.md

 https://storage.googleapis.com/happy-adventures/index.html

-This app is built on https://phaser.io/ and is configured to run on an up to date version of Chrome.
+This app is built on https://phaser.io/ and is configured to run on an up-to-date version of Chrome.
 It requires a keyboard to play (specifically the arrow keys).